Want to learn how to make compost but prefer the lazy way? The way that you don’t do it yourself?

-More often than not, I’ve learned to use my half-assed ‘compost’ for new garden beds which looks more like composting scraps than beautiful black gold.
+More often than not, I’ve learned to use my lazy ‘compost’ for new garden beds which looks more like composting scraps than beautiful black gold.

 I know it’s so great for the soil but yet I’ve yet to make enough effort to get better at it.

 Now that you know what compost is, allow me to introduce ways for you to have amazing compost without actually doing the work yourself:

 - Chickens to scratch up and compost for you

 Even though you still need to add the greens & the browns, chickens and worms can do all the work of turning the compost pile (the most tedious part in my opinion), They also keep the compost pile warmer on cooler days.

 Worms are amazing!

 Worms feed on the bacteria along with the leftovers.
 In doing so, they accelerate the process of digestion in two ways.
 First, as matter passes through their digestive system, it gets physically broken down, which provides the bacteria more surface area to act on.
 Second, worm guts add more bacteria and enzymes to the mix, which helps speed up the chemical reactions required to produce compost.
 The end products of worm digestion are castings: nutrient-rich additions to your indoor or outdoor soils.
 Vermicomposting is also a great way to compost in the winter.
 Learn more from Fix.